RENCI/ctmd-dashboard/README.md

 $ docker-compose down
 ```

-\* Note: the postgres storage (at `/db/pgdata`) is made with root privileges.
-If the db image needs to be rebuilt (with a new `.sql` file perhaps), remove this directory: `$ sudo rm -r /db/pgdata`.
+\* Note: the postgres storage (at `/db/pgdata`) is persisted on the host and is created with root privileges.
+If the `db` image needs to be rebuilt (with a new `.sql` file perhaps), remove this directory on your host machine `$ sudo rm -r /db/pgdata`.
 Next time it builds, the new `.sql` file will be used to build the database.

 ## Additional References